mariacorrea00/dataminer-docs-connectors/connector/doc/Intelsat_Flex_Platform_VSAT.md

 - The ID Import Settings section contains controls to enable/disable the process of importing IDs from CSV files, as well as the path where the files are located and the current status of this process.
 - The ID Export Settings section is similar to the ID Import Settings section, except that its controls apply to the process of exporting CSV files with ID requests.

+## How to use

+### Remotes Page

+On the **Remotes** page of this connector, you will find the Remotes Overview table.
+This table is populated with data retrieved from the Intelsat Flex REST API.

+### Remote Stats Page

+On the **Remotes Stats** page of this connector, you will find the Terminals and SSPCs tables.

+The Terminals table is populated with data retrieved both from the KAFKA broker via the Generic KAFKA Consumer and from the Intelsat Flex REST API.

+The SSPCs Table is populated with data retrieved from the KAFKA broker via the Generic KAFKA Consumer.

+### Circuits Page

+On the **Circuits** page of this connector, you will find the Circuits Overview table, which contains all the information related to the circuits.
+This table is populated with data retrieved from the provisioning files, which contain information from the database.